a-r-r-o-w/uptrain/blog/blog.md

 Fine-tuning is the process of taking a pre-trained language model and further training it on a specific task, such as sentiment analysis, to improve its performance on that particular task.
 This is achieved by taking the pre-trained model and training it on a smaller dataset that is specific to the task.
 It allows the model to adapt its existing knowledge rather than having to learn everything from scratch.

 In this blog, we will look at fine-tuning BERT (a language model developed by Google), which has been pre-trained on a large corpus of text, allowing it to capture a wide range of language patterns and contextual relationships.
-The task that we will be fine-tuning on is Masked Language Modelling.
+The task that we will be fine-tuning is Masked Language Modelling.

 ---